actuator-finance/Actuator-Docs/docs/actuatorToken/staking.md

 # Staking

 Actuator Token Staking provides token holders with a flexible and beneficial way to earn rewards in HTTs.
 To participate in staking, token holders must stake their ACTR into the Actuator token contract.
-During this process, stakers will select a designated HEX day, determining the type of Hex Time Token (HTT) rewards they are eligible to receive.
+During this process, stakers will select a designated HEX day, determining the type of HEX Time Token (HTT) rewards they are eligible to receive.

 ### Choosing the HEX Day.